Marionmengich/phase2.project/README.md

 ## 🧠 Business Understanding

 Big-name companies are creating original video content and gaining huge market traction.
-Our company wants to do the same — but wisely.
+Our company wants to do the same, but wisely.
 We asked: **What kind of movies make the most money?**
 By studying trends in budgets, profits, genres, and release years, we aim to make data-backed decisions on the types of films our new movie studio should invest in.